 Matt is a partner and head of Criminal and Mental Health department of Mowbray Woodwards, a firm of solicitors in Bath.
 He is a specialist criminal lawyer and as such has extensive knowledge of the criminal justice system, engagement with vulnerable persons who are homeless, substance misusers or with mental health needs.
 He joined the board in 2009 and is on the client services group.
 Matt joined the Board of Trustees in August 2011.
 He is a keen sportsman, and enjoys playing, coaching and organising football, canoeing, running and long distance walking/mountaineering

 Andrew has enjoyed a varied business career, having been CEO of organisations in Plc, Private Equity and Public Sector environments.
-Latterly.
-He led the Royal Mint for HM Treasury, becoming the world’s leading export mint and provider of medals & commemorative coins for the London 2012 Olympic Games.
-He now holds a number of Non-Executive positions, and is chairman of the local tennis club & fund raising for the village church.
+Latterly, he led the Royal Mint for HM Treasury, becoming the world’s leading export mint and provider of medals & commemorative coins for the London 2012 Olympic Games.
+He is on the board of the University of West of England Business School, and is also a mentor and investor for a number of start up businesses.
 Andrew joined the Board in October 2014.